Graduate Handbook: Other Services

 When it comes to work-related injuries you might be both a student and an employee of Georgia Tech.
 If you are GRA or a GTA, you are on the payroll and considered a Georgia Tech employee.
 If you suffer a job-related injury when acting in your GRA/GTA (employee) capacity, you are covered by Worker's Compensation.
 If the injury requires emergency treatment, follow the guidelines established for Georgia Tech employees.
 Contact the Georgia Tech Police at (404) 894-2500.
 Choose a physician from the list of physicians posted at various locations in Woodruff School buildings.
 Seek treatment at the nearest Emergency Room, but not at the Student Health Center, which is not authorized to treat Georgia Tech employees.

 If you are a GRA/GTA and suffer a nonwork-related injury while functioning as a student, the Student Health Center will provide medical treatment.
 The same procedures apply to co-op students.
 Contact the Georgia Tech Police.
 For more information on work-related injuries and other accidents, see Redbook.pdf

 If you have an accident, send a report to Mr. Cary Ogletree, Facilities Project Manager, at email or (404) 385-8612.

 Office space in the Woodruff School is limited, however desks are available for many full-time, on-campus graduate students.
 Graduate research and teaching assistants and other students working on a research project under the direction of a faculty member are usually assigned desk space in a laboratory associated with that research.
-Use the Graduate Student Request form to request office/desk space in MRDC, Love, MaRC, IBB, or Neely.
-After being approved, see Bruce Barkley in the Facilities office (MRDC, Room 2210) to pick up your key.
+Use the Graduate Student Request form to request office/desk space in MRDC, Love, GTMI (MaRC), IBB, or Boggs.
+After being approved, see Dorothy McDuffie-Alexander in the Facilities office (Love, Room 245) to pick up your key.